Ada-Developers-Academy/core-unit-2/api-3-database-models-read/resolving-schema-conflicts.md

 ## Goals

-Our goal for this lesson to describe one method for resolving database schema conflicts.
+Our goal for this lesson is to describe one method for resolving database schema conflicts.

 ## Introduction